MichielCottaar/MCMRSimulator.jl/README.md

 - Commit changes
 - Add tag `v<version number>`
 - git push
-- Create snapshot on gitlab
+- Create release on gitlab (https://git.fmrib.ox.ac.uk/ndcn0236/mcmrsimulator.jl/-/releases)
+  - title: `v<version number>`; Release notes: "See CHANGELOG.md for list of changes.";
-  - Upload spanshot to zenodo
+  - Upload spanshot (.zip) to zenodo
-  - Update version number
+  - Update version number in zenodo
+  - Press "Save" and then "Process" buttons at the bottom of the zenodo page.
 - Check if documentation updated correctly